This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Aquaponic systems

 It seems to be getting harder and harder to find free barrels these days though.
-The demand for empty barrels has increased to the point where many places that used to give them away for free are now charging for them (nominal amounts of $5 to $10, but still — not free).
+The demand for empty barrels has increased to the point where many places that used to give them away for free (like wineries, breweries, and distilleries) are now charging for them!
+If you’re lucky, you can sometimes find old wooden barrels for nominal cost of $5 to $10 — but still not free.

 Thankfully, there are still a few places where you can count on picking up some free barrels: